Mosquito Coast: Economic expansion

-Second British protectorate and American opposition
+Renewed diplomatic mission and American opposition

-In 1844, the British government declared a new protectorate over the Mosquito Kingdom and appointed a consul-general of the Mosquito Coast, Patrick Walker with seat in Bluefields.
-The proclamation was motivated by the state of anarchy in the Mosquito Kingdom after the death of Robert Charles Frederic, but also by the impending American annexation of Texas and the British desire to build a canal through Central America before the United States did.
+In 1844, Patrick Walker was appointed as the British Agent and Consul-General to the Kingdom of Mosquitia.
+The appointment was motivated by the state of anarchy in Mosquitia after the death of Robert Charles Frederic, but also by the impending American annexation of Texas and the British desire to build a canal through Central America before the United States did.

-The protectorate was claimed to extend from Cape Honduras in the north to the mouth of the San Juan River in the south, including San Juan del Norte.
-Nicaragua protested again and sent forces to San Juan del Norte, which the Miskito King George Augustus Frederic II replied to with an ultimatum demanding all Nicaraguan forces to leave before January 1, 1848.
+The kingdom was claimed to extend from Cape Honduras in the north to the mouth of the San Juan River in the south, and south to the area around the Chiriquí Lagoon.
+Nicaragua protested again and sent forces to San Juan del Norte, which the Miskito King George Augustus Frederic II replied to with an ultimatum, on 25 October, 1847, demanding Nicaragua "to withdraw the Nicaraguan establishment from the mouth of the River St. John" before January 1, 1848, or "that forcible means will be employed to maintain the King's rights and authority."
+On 8 December 1847, King George expressed to his Council of State of "the very regal reception he had met with in Jamaica and the particularly friendly and kind treatment he had received from the Governor, his Excellency Sir Charles Grey, it was resolved that the town at the mouth of the St. John’s should be called for the future Grey Town."

 Nicaragua appealed to the United States, but the Americans, then at war with Mexico, did not answer.
 After the ultimatum expired, Miskito-British forces led by the King and Patrick Walker, and backed by two British warships, seized San Juan del Norte.
 They also destroyed Serapaqui, where the British prisoners captured during the first attempt on San Juan del Norte were interned, and advanced to Lake Nicaragua, during which Walker drowned.
-On March 7 Nicaragua signed a peace treaty where it ceded San Juan del Norte to the Mosquito Kingdom, who renamed it Greytown after Charles Edward Grey, governor of Jamaica.
+On March 7 Nicaragua signed a peace treaty where it ceded Grey Town to Mosquitia, who had renamed it Grey Town after Charles Edward Grey, governor of Jamaica.

 With the Mexican–American War concluded, the new US delegate in Central America, E. G. Squier, tried to get Nicaragua, El Salvador and Honduras to form a common front against the British, who were now threatening to annex Tiger Island (El Tigre) in Honduras' Pacific coast.
 After British and American forces nearly clashed in El Tigre, both governments reprimanded the commanders of their forces there and concluded the Clayton–Bulwer Treaty on April 18, 1850.
 In this document the two powers pledged themselves to guarantee the neutrality and equal use of the proposed canal, and to not "occupy, or fortify, or colonize, or assume or exercise any dominion over Nicaragua, Costa Rica, the Mosquito Coast or any part of Central America", nor make use of any protectorate or alliance, present or future, to such ends.